 Alaska is in transition―changing the entire driver license system from manual applications and paper licenses to a fully digitized system.
-While undergoing this change, the AK Department of Motor Vehicles (DMV) has temporarily suspended the renewal by mail option and is not mailing renewal applications to Alaska driver's license holders.
+While undergoing this change, the AK Division of Motor Vehicles (DMV) has temporarily suspended the renewal by mail option and is not mailing renewal applications to Alaska driver's license holders.

 Renewal by mail is expected to resume about five years after the last AK DMV office has been fully digitized.
 In the meantime, all license renewals must be conducted in person at your local DMV office.